jiy016/Recipe-Rating-Analysis-Prediction/README.md

 |             4 |       4.28821 |   9.75441 |         9.20603 |
 |             5 |       2.09116 |  10.2251  |         9.20808 |

 We can see that the number of reviews has a relatively higher variance among different ratings compared to other parameters.
 Reviews could be an important factor to our question.
+There additionally appears to be a trend for the amount of sodium.

+Finally, we wanted to look at the variation of reviews across the seasons the recipe was posted.
+It looks like those made in spring/summer have higher standard deviations than fall/winter.

 In the next step, we will analyze the missing values in our dataset.

 ### Assessment of Missingness

 There are three columns in our dataset have missing values, which are *name*, *description*, and *average_ratings*.
+The average ratings missingness is important to consider given our primary question.

 | **Column**|**Number of Missing Values** |
 | --- | --- |